 The icons are inspired by material design language.
 There is rounded padding on the close button.
 The active and inactive windows show different colors on their exit buttons.
 You can set it up with the Pop GTK theme to get a complete experience of the theme.

 10. Neon Knights

 Neon Knights is a modern-looking theme inspired by neon light design.
 It looks beautiful with complete dark or pitch-black backgrounds.
 The title bar buttons have a very minimal appearance in this theme.
 There are two different variants for the button icons.
 One set is rounded with less detail, and another set has got a better detail on them.

 There are several customization colors for the theme, including blue, green, red, yellow, and orange.
 The author of this theme recommends Neon Knights GTK theme, Neon Knights folder icons, and Neon Knights wallpapers two used with this window manager theme.

-Azenis is a different looking theme.
-It has a futuristic techno vibe into it.
+Azenis is a different-looking theme.
+It has a futuristic techno vibe.
 The window of applications has beveled edges.
 The title bar is quite modern and beautiful.
 The buttons have got a 3D effect on them.
 The title bar has a carbon fiber texture painted on it.
 The default typeface is a modern designed san serif font.

 For this reason, the total setup will remind you of the supercomputer from a sci-fi movie.
 The window panels and title bars can be customized through the window manager software.
 The improved version of this theme has repositioned title bars and bold borders with more ergonomic spacing.